malancas-anamaria-niculina/project/frontend/README.md

 `docker run -it -p 3000:3000 react-app`

+To change the React app port, you need to change the command from start in package.json:

+Windows:
+`"start": "set PORT=3006 && react-scripts start"`

+Linux:
+`"start": "export PORT=3006 react-scripts start"`

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).